srlinuxamericas/ac2-clab/20-vm/README.md

 set / network-instance default type default set / network-instance default interface ethernet-1/1.0
 ```
+Once configured issue the `commit now` command to make sure the candidate config is merged into running.

 Now we configured the two systems to be able to communicate with each other.
 Perform a ping from SONiC to SR Linux: